Tahasp/infogap/README.md

 ### How to Interpret the Output

-Each final .json file is organized like:
+Each {topic}.json file is organized like:
 ```json
 {
   "topic_name": {